 You probably already have a pretty good idea of who Jimmy Carr is – but let’s run through his Bio details, just for completeness (and new fans).
-And, also, to put straight some of the errors on other websites and in AI…
+And, also, to put straight some of the errors on other websites and from AI…

 To try and keep this “biography / virtual CV” a manageable length there will be links out to filters of posts on the blog.
 For example – the Friends filter will show you all the posts that have been tagged as involving friends, Music will show you which songs he has co-written or sang on.
-Those posts help build an image of the off-duty person behind the persona.
+Those type of posts help build an image of the off-duty person behind the persona.

 All events (posts) are also tagged by year – meaning you can check out what else he was getting up to (see example – 2006).